 Ehlers has served as municipal advisor to the Village in connection with the issuance of the Notes.
 The Municipal Advisor cannot participate in the underwriting of the Notes.
-The financial information included in this Preliminary Official Statement has been compiled by the Municipal Advisor.
+The financial information included in this Official Statement has been compiled by the Municipal Advisor.
 Such information does not purport to be a review, audit or certified forecast of future events and may not conform with accounting principles applicable to compilations of financial information.
 Ehlers is not a firm of certified public accountants.
 Ehlers is registered with the Securities and Exchange Commission and the MSRB as a municipal advisor.
-Ehlers makes no representation, warranty or guarantee regarding the accuracy or completeness of the information in this Preliminary Official Statement, and its assistance in preparing this Preliminary Official Statement should not be construed as a representation that it has independently verified such information.